MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-config-modify-schedules.md

 8. Enter any changes you need to make on the **Report Parameters** page, and select **Finish.**

 ## Cancel a scheduled report

-Use the following procedure to cancel scheduled reports.
+Use the following procedure to cancel scheduled reports:

 1. Sign in to the computer with an account that's a member of the Operations Manager Report Operators role.